The Minnesota Center for the Philosophy of Science (MCPS) is committed to advancing research and graduate training in the philosophy of science.

 Gifts toward visiting fellowships help us recruit the very best faculty, postdoctoral, and graduate student visiting fellows and enrich their experience by making it possible for them to conduct research with us.
 We are especially interested in growing a regular community of postdoctoral fellows over the next few years.

-Speakers at the public lecture have included William Unruh (British Columbia) and Robert Wald (Chicago).
+Speakers at the public lecture have included William Unruh (British Columbia), Robert Wald (Chicago) John Norton (Pittsburgh).